|

 To start with, I bought a 2-centimeter-thick sheet of foam-rubber, some fake fur and SYNTHEPON (synthetic winterizer).
 Foam-rubber is the carcass of the whole structure, so let's deal with it first.
 It should be mentioned that I had to improvise a lot: all the measurements were approximate, no preliminary drawings had been made, and I had to draw everything right on the foam-rubber itself - with whatever happened to be at hand.
 The basis of the sleeping room turned out to be almost oval: two intersecting circles with radiusi of 20 centimeters each- and 10 centimeters between the centres.
 The board should correspond to the length of the oval which equals the length of the circle (R=20 centimeter)+ 20 (twice the distance between the circles).
 In our case 2х3.1415х20+20=145.66см.
 My board happened to be 150 centimeters long.
 The board was 20 centimeter-high, and I made an entrance hole in it, 10 cm deep.
 A similar hole was made in the roof, which was based on an oval, very much like that of the basis - only this time the circle Rs =30 centimeter.
 This oval's perimeter was 2х3.1415х30+20=208.49.
 The distance between the basis of the edifice and the roof turned out to be approximately 60 centimeters.
 The roof will be convex due to this very size difference.
 I cut four 15-cm sectors (15x4=60) out of the roof.

+The last thing to do was to cover the structure with a cloth.
 Since I myself am a lousy tailor, my mother was charged with the task.
 We have no sewing machine, so the cover had to be sawn by hand.
-The inner part of the place is covered with the fake fur, the outer - with an almost new but irreversibly ruined satin blanket
+The inner part of the place is covered with the fake fur, the outer - with an almost new but irreversibly ruined satin blanket.

 The size of the pillow had to correspond to the outer size of the bottom.
 To fill the pillow, I used a thick piece of SYNTHEPON folded four times (had it been thin, it should have been folded eight times).
 To avoid clogging, I pinned SYNTHEPON in several places along the perimeter of the pillow.
 I started on the pillow a couple of days after the house had already been finished, and the cat had enough time to get used to it.
 She was extremely excited about the pillow, and I had to fight her off to put the pillow cover on.
+When it was finally put into the basket for a try-on, Vicky immediately sneaked in, squinted, folded her paws and pretended to have belonged to the place forever.
+The roof was supposed to get connected to the board with a scotch tape but that hasn't happened yet.
+The cat prefers to sleep without a roof, so I turned it upside down and now it can be used as an alternate basket.

 Vicky enjoys spending her nights in her new sleeping room as well as taking a nap in what was supposed to be the roof.
 For a couple of days she had completely forgotten about her old suitcase.Since then she would jump there from time to time - just for the old times' sake.
 I will try to help her part with this habit.